bosque-juan/bosque-juan/README.md

-<h1>Hola a todos!
-Bienvenidos a mi perfil de Git Hub </h1>

-<h4> Desarrollador web full stack, con preferencia en Front End.
-Me gusta realizar desarrollos con React - Redux </h4>
+<h1>Hi to everyone!
+Welcome to my Git Hub profile </h1>

+<h4> I´m a full stack web developer, with preference on Front End.
+I like to make web site, usefulls, innovative.
+I like details and things that make difference.
+I'm currently working and learning about a React Native App</h4>